Frequently Asked Questions

 -

-I have built a brand new Restorative Justice (RJ) program, replacing the one I found.
-The prior RJ program handled a maximum of 144 cases per year during the pandemic.
-The new program is on track to handle 500+ cases annually at no additional cost to the taxpayer.
+A: I have built a brand new Restorative Justice (RJ) program, which is on track to handle 500+ cases annually at no additional cost to the taxpayer.

 -

 I’ve made sure my office is prepared to handle the unique legal challenges presented when charging a federal agent, by building partnerships with those with this specific expertise.
-I’ve also worked to secure partnership with the County Sheriff who has agreed to handle investigations of cases involving ICE.
+I’ve also partnered with the County Sheriff who has agreed to handle investigations of cases involving ICE.
 I’ve met with the ACLU, which continues to gather evidence to file civil cases.

-However, as with all cases, prosecutors cannot bring charges without victims speaking with law enforcement, a perpetrator being identified, and a police report filed.
-My office has actively encouraged ICE victims to consider filing a police report so that we can consider pursuing charges.
+As with all cases, prosecutors cannot bring charges without victims speaking with law enforcement, a perpetrator being identified, and a police report filed.
+My office has actively encouraged ICE victims to file a police report so that we can consider pursuing charges.
 But people traumatized by the actions of ICE are understandably skittish about trusting law enforcement, another truly terrible outcome of the actions of masked agents acting outside of the law.

-The bottom line is that I am committed and we are actively working to prosecute these difficult cases when willing victims come forward and perpetrators can be identified, whenever that occurs.
+The bottom line is that I am committed to this work.
+We are actively working to prosecute these difficult cases as willing victims come forward and perpetrators are identified.

 -